Derrick Barnes (author): Crown: An Ode to the Fresh Cut

 Barnes' first picture book, Crown: An Ode to the Fresh Cut, illustrated by Gordon C. James, was published in 2017 to critical acclaim.
 The story is about a young black boy and his experience getting a haircut in a barbershop.
 It explores aspects of African American culture, and celebrates themes of self-confidence and pride.
 Crown was well received, featuring at the 2018 ALA Youth Media Awards and winning several awards including a 2018 Newbery Honor (for content), a Caldecott Honor (for illustrations), a Coretta Scott King Award (for both author and illustrator), the Ezra Jack Keats Book Award (writer and illustrator), and the $50,000 Kirkus Prize.

 The King of Kindergarten

 The picture book The King of Kindergarten illustrated by Vanessa Brantley-Newton was released in July 2019.

 I Am Every Good Thing

-Barnes' 2020 book, I Am Every Good Thing, won the 2020 Kirkus Prize for young people's literature, as well as The NCTE Charlotte Huck Award® for Outstanding Fiction for Children.
+Barnes' 2020 book, I Am Every Good Thing, won the 2020 Kirkus Prize for young people's literature, as well as The NCTE Charlotte Huck Award.